 Go to Máire's website

 Máire Ní Chathasaigh (pronounced Moira Nee Ha-ha-sig) is "the doyenne of Irish harp players" (Scotland on Sunday), “the great innovator of modern Irish harping, a player of outstanding technique and imagination” (The Rough Guide to Irish Music), "an absolute legend" THE IRISH ECHO (USA) and one of Ireland’s most important and influential traditional musicians.
-She was described by the late Derek Bell as “the most interesting and original player of the Irish harp today” and is the sole harper recipient to date of Irish music's most prestigious award, Gradam Ceoil TG4 - Irish Traditional Musician of the Year.
+She was described by the late Derek Bell as “the most interesting and original player of the Irish harp today” and was the 2001 recipient of Irish music's most prestigious award, Gradam Ceoil TG4 - Irish Traditional Musician of the Year.
 Watch Máire & Chris playing at the televised ceremony at the Cork Opera House on the night she was awarded Gradam Ceoil TG4 - Musician of the Year 2001.